samirtahir91/github-app-operator/README.md

 - Below example will upgrade deployments in the `team-1` namespace when the github token is modified, matching any of labels:
   - foo: bar
   - foo2: bar2
+- And excludes rollout of deployments with the label foo=bar3
 ```sh
 kubectl apply -f - <<EOF
 apiVersion: githubapp.samir.io/v1